MizterB/RetroPie-Setup-Ubuntu/README.md

 - Log in as the `pi` user and run the bootstrap script

-  `wget -O - https://raw.githubusercontent.com/MizterB/RetroPie-Setup-Ubuntu/LTS-20.04/bootstrap.sh | sudo bash`
+  `wget -qO - https://raw.githubusercontent.com/MizterB/RetroPie-Setup-Ubuntu/LTS-20.04/bootstrap.sh | sudo bash`

 - Configure [Optional Scripts](#optional-scripts), if desired